 So take your own medicine: do what you want your clients to do!
 You owe it to your clients, your loved ones, and yourself to practise self-care.
 Get good-quality sleep, rest, nutrition, exercise and health care.
 Tell stories, use your aggression and competitiveness, play, be nurtured, see friends, love, be authentic.

 Look back through this article, and pick something you can do today.
 Then pick another thing tomorrow.
-Before long, great self-care will have made you a more effective therapist; a more available and better-resourced partner, friend or parent; and a happier, calmer person deep within.Therapists: Tell stories, use your aggression and competitiveness, play, be nurtured, see friends, love, be… Click To Tweet
+Before long, great self-care will have made you a more effective therapist; a more available and better-resourced partner, friend or parent; and a happier, calmer person deep within.Therapists: Tell stories, use your aggression and competitiveness, play, be nurtured, see… Click To Tweet

 I’d love to hear your thoughts on this topic in the comments below!